 Exam Board Website: Pearson

 |Mathematics Curriculum Summary|

-More able students will sit an additional qualification, currently the Certificate in Further Mathematics.
-This allows them to secure the highest grades in their GCSE as extending into further mathematics topics.
+More able students will have an opportunity to sit an additional qualification, currently the Certificate in Further Mathematics.
+This allows them to secure the highest grades in their GCSE as it extends students into further mathematics topics.
 It is an ideal course for those wanting to study A Level Mathematics.

 Less able students will sit the Entry Level in Mathematics which can be completed at Level 1, Level 2 and Level 3.
 This allows students to develop and practice the mathematical skills that underpin the GCSE Mathematics.

 You will study topics from six broad areas of mathematics:

 All pupils will follow the Edexcel specification.
 The Mathematics GCSE is still tiered with both Higher (Grades 4 – 9) and Foundation (Grades 1 – 5) tiers available.
 The course is linear and is assessed with three exams at the end of the course in Year 11 – one non-calculator and two calculator papers.
 Each paper is worth exactly one third of the final mark.
 Below is the weighting on the mathematical content at each tier:

 What it can lead to after leaving Swanmore College?

 Mathematics underpins the world around us and a good understanding of maths will help with many everyday life activities from catching a train, to managing personal finances, to baking a cake!

 Many other subjects have mathematical elements so GCSE Mathematics will help support studies subjects such as Science and Geography.